Inside Jessica Biel and Justin Timberlake's Intense, Eventful Year - E! Online

 "The baby is cute, of course, it's Justin and Jessica!"
 Bass told Entertainment Tonight.
 But he would not be divulging the name, obviously, because "Justin would kill me."

+He and Biel "don't see each other anymore," he quipped, a nod to the business of going from raising one growing boy to two, but they're tackling it like a team.
+"Sort of like, 'You go get that one, I'll get this one!'"

+And Silas, too, was adjusting pretty well so far, Timberlake added.
+"Right now, he's very much liking it.
+Phin can't walk yet or chase him down, so I don't know.
+We'll see what happens."

-And so Timberlake and Biel celebrate another year of matrimony, learning and loving, forgiving and forgetting, procreating and parenting.
+And so Timberlake and Biel have another year of matrimony, learning and loving, forgiving and forgetting, procreating and parenting, in the books.

 "We have similar values; we believe in loyalty, honesty.
 We like to have fun," Biel told Marie Claire about her connection with the Social Network star in 2017.
 "We like a lot of the same things.
 Also, in the business, we're all very career-oriented, and you have to be a little selfish.
 I understand that about my peers—about being focused and driven—and if you can find that and someone who shares the same values as you, it's like: Score!"